 The Bottom Line

 Employee classification isn’t a “fun” topic, but it is an important one.
-Making sure you have air-tight job descriptions and titles in place, and are keeping an eye on everybody’s roles, hours, and job duties, especially as they change over time is important.
+Making sure you have air-tight job descriptions and job titles in place, and are keeping an eye on everybody’s roles, hours, and job duties, especially as they change over time, is important.
 Feel free to ask us questions if you need help by posting a comment below.